-- (vii) An employee is not in breach of this clause as a consequence of failure to give the required periods of notice if the failure is due to a requirement of an adoption agency to accept earlier or later placement of a child, or due to the death of a partner, or other compelling circumstances. - (viii) An employee seeking to adopt a child is entitled to unpaid leave to attend any compulsory interviews or examinations that are necessarily part of the adoption procedure.
+- (4) particulars of any period of Primary or Secondary Caregiver Adoption Leave sought or taken by the employee's partner. - (5) An employer may require an employee to provide confirmation of the placement from the appropriate government authority. - (6) Where the placement of a child for adoption with an employee does not proceed or continue, the employee is to notify the employer immediately and the employer is to nominate a time not exceeding four weeks from receipt of notification for the employee's return to work. - (7) An employee is not in breach of this clause as a consequence of failure to give the required periods of notice if the failure is due to a requirement of an adoption agency to accept earlier or later placement of a child, or due to the death of a spouse, or other compelling circumstances. - (vi) An employee seeking to adopt a child is entitled to unpaid leave to attend any compulsory interviews or examinations that are necessarily part of the adoption procedure.
 The employee and the employer are to agree on the length of the unpaid leave.
 Where agreement cannot be reached, the employee is entitled to take up to two days unpaid leave.
-If available, paid leave other than personal leave, may be taken instead. - (ix) An employee is not entitled to paid Adoption Leave unless the child that is, or is to be, placed with the employee for adoption: - (1) is, or will be, under 16 as at the day of placement, or the expected day of placement, of the child; and - (2) has not, or will not have, lived continuously with the employee for a period of 6 months or more as at the day of placement, or the expected day of placement of the child; and - (3) is not (otherwise than because of adoption) the child of the employee or the employee's spouse or partner. - (g) Variation of Period of Parental Leave
+If available, paid leave, other than personal leave, may be taken instead. - (vii) An employee is not entitled to parental leave for the adoption of a child unless the child that is, or is to be, placed with the employee for adoption: - (1) is, or will be, under 16 as at the day of placement, or the expected day of placement, of the child; and - (2) has not, or will not have, lived continuously with the employee for a period of 6 months or more as at the day of placement, or the expected day of placement of the child; and - (3) is not (otherwise than because of adoption) the child of the employee or the employee's spouse. - (i) Grandparent Leave - After 12 months continuous service, an employee who is or will be the Primary Caregiver at the time of the birth or adoption of their grandchild is entitled to 18 weeks paid grandparent leave which forms part of an entitlement to 52 weeks unpaid grandparent leave. - (ii) To be eligible for paid and unpaid grandparent leave under this clause, the grandparent must be the person who meets the child's physical needs more than anyone else from the time of birth or adoption. - (iii) The period of leave commences at the time of birth or placement of the child and is to be taken in a continuous period. - (iv) The rate of pay for an employee during the period of paid grandparent leave is the normal rate of pay, as defined in subclause (a)(x). - (v) An employee is to provide at least 10 weeks written notice to the employer in advance of the expected date of commencement of grandparent leave. - (vi) An application for grandparent leave must include: